Reviews, Business Tariffs & Contact

 Haven’s Flex tariffs are based around the customer, meaning there is no set tariff plan.
 To find out more and get a personal business quote, contact Haven Power customer service on 01473 855720.

 The provider advises that businesses which use less than 2GWh (Gigawatt hours) of electricity will not benefit from tracking the wholesale price of energy, making a fixed-rate tariff the best choice.
 If you are a small business owner, contact Haven Power to see what fixed tariffs they have available.
-Alternatively, give Selectra a call on 020 3318 3633.
+Alternatively, give Selectra a call on 020 3318 3633 or get a free personalised quote.
 Our energy experts can help you find the right energy deal for your business.

 What are Third-Party Costs?